Bharatk2/Bharatk2/README.md

 <br />

-Hi, I'm Bharat Kumar, an iOS Developer 👨🏽‍💻 living in San Diego, CA. I am a Lambda School trained with a strong background in Swift, specifically UI Design and User Experience.
-Producing positive results on my projects brings me great satisfaction.
+Hi, I'm Bharat Kumar, an iOS Developer 👨🏽‍💻 living in San Diego, CA. Producing positive results on my projects brings me great satisfaction.
 I would describe myself as a person who has grit, I do not give up until I am satisfied with the result.
 When I’m not programming, I enjoy playing soccer and traveling the world.
 So far I’ve been able to visit twelve different countries!
 My hidden talent is that I speak five different languages including, Spanish, English, Catalan, Hindi, and Punjabi.
 I love being able to connect with others through their language when I travel.

 **Talking about Personal Stuffs:**